Infineon/StreamGen/README.md

     <img src="https://github.com/Infineon/StreamGen/blob/main/docs/images/unrolled_static_tree.png?raw=true"/></a>
 </p>

 > 💡 the directed acyclic graph above is not a tree anymore due to the *merging* of certain branches.
-Because these merges are very conveniently in certain scenarios, `streamgen` support the definition of such trees by copying the paths below the merge to every branch before the merge.
+Because these merges are very convenient in certain scenarios, `streamgen` support the definition of such trees by copying the paths below the merge to every branch before the merge.
 For an example of this, have a look at `examples/time series classification/04-multi-label-generation.ipynb`.

 ### 📈 Data Drift Scenarios